-Emily Klein helps companies achieve success through designing mobile work initiatives that strengthen distributed workplaces and build high performing teams.
-As an accomplished strategy and organization development expert, Emily has created strategic, performance and change management plans and designed education and training programs that have been highly regarded among executives and managers across the public and private sectors for organizations including: the U.S. Army Medical Command, the Department of Education, the Department of Justice, Department of Veterans Affairs, the Defense Information Systems Agency, AT&T, Thomson Reuters, Tufts Health Plan and the Women’s President’s Association.
+Emily Klein has extensive experience in corporate strategy and business transformation and helps companies achieve success by designing strategic workforce initiatives that strengthen mobility across the enterprise, achieve cost avoidance and build high performance teams.
+Emily has created strategic, performance and change management plans and designed learning and development programs that have been highly regarded among executives and managers across the public and private sectors for organizations including: the U.S. Army Medical Command, the Department of Education, the Department of Justice, Department of Veterans Administration, the Defense Information Systems Agency, AT&T, Thomson Reuters, Tufts Health Plan, and the CIO Executive Council.

-As an advocate for mobile-centric work cultures, Emily has authored articles on distributed teams, enterprise collaboration tools, evolving organization cultures, managing change, advancing women leaders, and co-authored Workshift: Future Proof Your Organization for the 21st Century (Palgrave Macmillan, 2013).
+As an advocate for mobile-centric work cultures, Emily has authored articles on distributed teams, enterprise collaboration tools, evolving corporate cultures, managing organizational change, advancing women leaders, and co-authored Workshift: Future Proof Your Organization for the 21st Century (Palgrave Macmillan, 2013).

-Emily has served on multiple Boards and holds a Master’s Degree in Public Administration from the George Washington School of Public Policy and Public Management.
-She is an active member of The Boston Club, an organization dedicated to advancing women into leadership and board roles, the Massachusetts Technology Leadership Council and the Human Resources Leadership Forum.
+Emily holds a Master’s Degree in Public Administration from the George Washington University.
+She is an active member of The Boston Club, an organization dedicated to advancing women into leadership and board roles and member of Massachusetts Technology Leadership Council, the Association for Strategic Planning and NEHRA.